 MOTHAE KIMBERLITE MINE

-Recoveries have included a 126 carat gem-quality diamond and five other +50 carat stones.
-Mothae has also produced fancy coloured gems and rare Type IIa whites.
+Large diamond recoveries to date have included a 126 carat gem-quality diamond and six other +50 carat stones.